-Use the U.S. Census Bureau website to research and explore the above listed demographics of your community
+Use the U.S. Census Bureau website to research and explore the above listed demographics of your community.

 Use the following links to research and explore health services resources in your community.

 You will also want to find information from your state department of health and your state agency for children's services.
-If you don't already know their name or web address, the links below may help.
+If you don't already know their name or web address, the link below may help.